LittleGreenViper/LGV_MeetingServer/README.md

       The number of meetings, in the dataset, covered by this server.

     - `organizations`
       The organizaions that the server contributes to.
+Each is an array key, with the number of meetings assigned to it.

 #### `query`